Champagne Tastes®

 Bourbon Classroom

-You'll also get to watch a video that's great for explaining the bourbon-making process to newbies.
+There was also a video explaining the bourbon-making process to newbies.

 Want to dig in to more bourbon facts?
 Try the book Bourbon Curious by Fred Minnick.